efredericks/CloudAppsDev/_posts/3-ServerlessTechnologies.md

 ### Lab Instructions

 Download the appropriate lab manual from Blackboard and keep it open while you work through the Codelab.
-I'll be asking for screenshots from your progress.
+I'll be asking for screenshots from your progress and also have you perform a *little extra work as well*.

 The following link will take you to a Google-created Codelab.